bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/50_module_three/3003_bridgecrew_automate_add_runtime.md

 ## Scanning runtime resources for vulnerable infrastructure

-Last but definitely not least, let’s switch gears to address  infrastructure that wasn't deployed by CloudFormation.
+Let’s switch gears to address infrastructure that wasn't deployed by Terraform.

 Greenfield infrastructure as code deployments are a luxury not many of us have.
 In reality, our AWS accounts have objects that were created manually for one reason or another.
 Transitioning to IaC is rarely a one-and-done affair, so you may have objects in your AWS accounts that are managed by a team that has not yet made the switch.

-That’s why it’s important to scan objects directly in your AWS environment in addition to scanning your CloudFormation or Terraform manifests in git or as part of the CI/CD pipeline, as we’ve already shown.
+That’s why it’s important to scan objects directly in your AWS environment in addition to scanning your Terraform templates in git or as part of the CI/CD pipeline, as we’ve already shown.

 Bridgecrew provides runtime scanning via an AWS integration, allowing full coverage of infrastructure security both before and after deployment.